Loss of citizenship: Grounds applying to children

 Children can sometimes lose their citizenship at the same time as their parent doing so, just as they might acquire citizenship at the same time as their parent.
 Children may also lose their citizenship following adoption by a foreigner or other changes in relation to their parents such as annulment of maternity/paternity.
+Furthermore, children born from migrants are also groups at risk for loss of citizenship depending on the jus soli or jus sanguinis basis for citizenship law in the country they were born.